 X-Men Animated Series

-In the Animated show, Morph is an X-Man who loves pranks.
+In X-Men: The Animated Series, Morph is an X-Man who loves pranks.
 In the pilot episode, he also confesses to have been morphing into their school principal in times of trouble during his school days.
 He is a best friend of Wolverine as he is the only man who makes him laugh.
 He is apparently killed by Sentinels.
 This causes a misunderstanding between Wolverine and Cyclops with Scott being blamed for leaving Morph during the battle.

 Mr. Sinister then brings Morph's body back to life but wipes his memories.
 He has two personalities; one that loves his teammates and one that blames them for his death.
 Later on, Morph helps the X-Men to defeat Mr. Sinister.
 His implants are destroyed by Professor X, but this is not enough to return the old Morph and he still needs time for rehabilitation.